0xPARC/0xparc-intro-book/src/sumcheck.typ

 context giving us a way to rope in polynomials.
 We'll give two examples below.

-TODO: Credit wherever the triangle example is from

 === Verifying a triangle count

 This example was communicated to us by